Digital-Business-Council/Digital-Business-Council.github.io/pages/tech-zone/edelivery/digital-capability-locator.md

 # The Digital Capability Locator (DCL) specification

 The Digital Capability Locator and Digital Capability Publisher enable an Access Point to determine the destination of a message in a dynamic environment.
 The Digital Capability Locator provides an Access Point with the answer to the following question:

-*"where can I find information about the e-business capabilities of business X ?"*
+*"Where can I find information about the digital capabilities of business XYZ ?"*

 The Digital Capability Locator is a mapping of participant identifiers to the digital address of the participant’s Digital Capability Publisher.